 - All non-deleted users are listed alphabetically by default.
-A different selection and sorting can be entered: see Figure 4.22, "Admin Web App: User Select and Sort" [89]. - Press the New button to create and edit a new Internal User. - The list can be traversed by tapping one of the buttons at the pager at the top or bottom of the page. - An entry is displayed for each user, with identifying data and some usage statistics.
+A different selection and sorting can be entered: see Figure 4.22, "Admin Web App: User Select and Sort" [90]. - Press the New button to create and edit a new Internal User.
+Note: the button is not visible if System Status says Setup is needed. - The list can be traversed by tapping one of the buttons at the pager at the top or bottom of the page. - An entry is displayed for each user, with identifying data and some usage statistics.
 From top to bottom: - The user's role or status (at the top right corner). - An inline pagometer Pie-Chart followed by the user id.
 The blue color in the chart represents the number of pages printed to SavaPage.
 The green color represents the number of pages exported to PDF.
-The red color depicts the pages printed to Proxy Printers. - The user id of an Internal User is shown with an orange color. - The full name and email address. - If applicable, the User Name Aliases the user is known by. - The period in which user activity was accumulated on the pagometer. - The account balance and the pagometer including the number of jobs and bytes printed to any SavaPage Queue. - The size of the user's SafePages home.
+The red color depicts the pages printed to Proxy Printers. - The user id of an Internal User is shown with an orange color. - The full name and email address. - If applicable, the User Name Aliases the user is known by. - The period in which user activity was accumulated on the pagometer. - The account balance and the pagometer including the number of jobs and bytes printed to any SavaPage Queue.

+• The size of the user's SafePages home.

-More user details are discussed in Section 4.4.1.1, "User List Item" [90].
+More user details are discussed in Section 4.4.1.1, "User List Item" [91].

 • Tap the Edit button to change or delete the user.
-See Section 4.4.4, "Edit User" [91].
+See Section 4.4.4, "Edit User" [92].